(A handout at the Lifestream Basic Seminar)

-I have studied the deeds of men both great and small.
-In this study there appears to be many differences.
-But all the differences that count have one single thing at their base - Courage!
+I have studied the deeds of people both great and small.
+In that study there appears to be some differences.
+But all the differences that count have one single thing at their base – Courage!

 To be afraid is to be alive.
-To act against that fear is to be a Man!
+To act against that fear is to be a person!